iamtheblackunicorn/unicornux/example/README.md

                 height: stdSpacer
               ),

-              /// This widget is the error widget from
+              /// This widget is the button widget from
               /// ../lib/src/button.dart.
               new UnicornButton(
                 labelText: 'Hello!',